cmu-sei/foundry-docs/docs/gameboard/admin-feedback-form.md

 - defaults have been established and a new game is created
 - a game is cloned where original game contained save YAML

+!!! note

-> When cloning a game, the feedback YAML will always be copied *exactly* from the original game, even if the game's feedback YAML is blank.
+    When cloning a game, the feedback YAML will always be copied *exactly* from the original game, even if the game's feedback YAML is blank.
 In this instance, the default template is never used.

 If your questions are built correctly, you will see a message confirming this: